Artist in Residence Program 2020

 THE ARTIST must keep his or her private room, and the bathroom and kitchen facilities clean.
 When THE ARTIST leaves ACAC, THE ARTIST must return the residential facilities to their original condition.

-THE ARTIST can use wireless internet in the dining room, and wire-line internet in each room.
+THE ARTIST can use wireless internet in our facilities.

 THE ARTIST is covered by injury insurance and sickness insurance for the duration of the residency.
 Any past illness, chronic diseases and dental treatment are not covered.
 THE ARTIST is free to enter private health insurance policies.